TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 What happens when you delete /var/lib/docker/overlay?

-Deleting the /var/lib/docker/overlay directory would likely corrupt Docker's internal state, as it contains important files related to Docker's overlay filesystem, used for managing container filesystems and layers.
+Deleting the /var/lib/docker/overlay a directory would likely corrupt Docker's internal state, as it contains important files related to Docker's overlay filesystem, used for managing container filesystems and layers.
 It's not recommended to manually delete this directory.

 What are called regular expressions in Linux?